opendatacube/datacube-core/docs/source/config.rst

     v1tiles: file:///g/data/rs0/tiles/EPSG4326_1deg_0.00025pixel/

 locations
-    Mapping of location names to URI's
+    Mapping of location names to URI prefixes.
+How to reach each location from the current machine.